Champa: Overarching theories

 Modern scholarship has been guided by two competing theories in the historiography of Champa.
 Scholars agree that historically Champa was divided into several regions or principalities spread out from south to north along the coast of modern Vietnam and united by a common language, culture, and heritage.
 It is acknowledged that the historical record is not equally rich for each of the regions in every historical period.
-For example, in the 10th century CE, the record is richest for Indrapura; in the 12th century CE, it is richest for Vijaya; following the 15th century CE, it is richest for Panduranga.
+For example, in the 10th century AD, the record is richest for Indrapura; in the 12th century, it is richest for Vijaya; following the 15th century, it is richest for Panduranga.
 Some scholars have taken these shifts in the historical record to reflect the movement of the Cham capital from one location to another.
 According to such scholars, if the 10th-century record is richest for Indrapura, it is so because at that time Indrapura was the capital of Champa.
 Other scholars have disputed this contention, holding that Champa was never a united country, and arguing that the presence of a particularly rich historical record for a given region in a given period is no basis for claiming that the region functioned as the capital of a united Champa during that period.